John Bland (golfer)

-John Louis Bland (born 22 September 1945) is a South African professional golfer who has won more than thirty professional tournaments around the world.
+John Louis Bland (22 September 1945 – 9 May 2023) was a South African professional golfer who won more than thirty professional tournaments around the world.

+Early life and career

-Bland was born in Johannesburg.
+Bland was born in Johannesburg, Union of South Africa.
 Turning professional in 1969, he was a leading player on the Southern African Tour for over twenty years.
 He spent the northern summers playing on the European Tour, where he won twice.
 He was a more consistent contender than this tally might suggest, as he finished in the top-20 on the Order of Merit six times.

 After reaching the age of fifty in 1995, Bland played mainly on the United States-based Champions Tour.
-He won five tournaments in this venue, including four in 1996, when he finished third on the money list.
+He won five tournaments on the tour, including four in 1996, when he finished third on the money list.
 He has also won three tournaments on the European Senior Tour.

+Death

+Bland died after battling cancer in George, Western Cape, South Africa, on 9 May 2023, at the age of 77.